michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.6.21 - 08/17/2021 =
+- Tweaked the default `Item Format` option value.
+- Fixed a bug that plugin options were not properly loaded causing inaccessible setting pages, started in v4.6.19.
+- Fixed a bug that a last ASIN set to the `ASINs` unit option of the `Item Look-up` unit type got removed, started from v4.6.9.

 = 4.6.20 - 08/12/2021 =
 - Fixed raw HTTP request values, which could cause possible security issues.